Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task04_GEO_IP_script/readme.md

 <img src="./images/decode.png"/>

-2. Open the Suspicious Script analysis
+2. Launch the 'Suspicious Script Analysis' tool Promptbooks.
-3. past the Script you copief in setp one into the prompts and press run
+3. Paste the script you copied in Step One into the designated field and click 'Run'.
-4. share the report and notice if this script was malicious
+4. Distribute the generated report and assess whether the script is malicious